UDA-IIT-Mandi/UDA-Gradient-Reversal-Layer/README.md

 ## Future Work

-This repository serves as groundwork for our main research project: **Domain Adaptation for Acoustic Scene Classification for different devices using Cyclic Self Training** at IIT Mandi.
+This repository serves as groundwork for our main research project: **Domain Adaptation for Acoustic Scene Classification for different devices using Cycle Self Training** at IIT Mandi.

 The techniques and implementations explored here will inform:
 - Advanced domain adaptation strategies